Jira tracker · Side-by-side review

 Planim

-macOS, Windows and Linux — one price
+macOS, Windows, and Linux for one price

 Tempo Timesheets

-Cloud, Server and Data Center — pricing differs by Jira edition
+Cloud, Server, and Data Center; pricing differs by Jira edition

 Daily report export